Patient education: Barrett's esophagus (Beyond the Basics)

 Upper endoscopy — Upper endoscopy is a test that allows your doctor to see the inside of the esophagus and stomach.
 Before the test, you are sedated to prevent discomfort.
 The doctor will insert a thin lighted tube into the esophagus.
 The tube has a camera, which allows the doctor to see the lining of the esophagus.

 Normally, the lining should appear pale and glossy; in a person with Barrett's esophagus, the lining appears pink or red and velvety.
 The doctor will remove a small sample of the lining (a biopsy) during the endoscopy so that it can be examined with a microscope for signs of Barrett's.
-(See "Patient information: Upper endoscopy (Beyond the Basics)".)
+(See "Patient education: Upper endoscopy (Beyond the Basics)".)

 Endoscopy detects most (80 percent) but not all cases of Barrett's esophagus.
 Individual variations in the anatomy of the esophagus and the area where it meets the stomach can make the diagnosis of Barrett's esophagus difficult in some people.